OD for Dummies

 Overview of Organizational Development

-This document reflects my journey and career in the development of individuals and organizations.
-It aims to provide a foundational understanding for those who wish to pursue careers in this field
+This document reflects my journey and career in the development of individuals and organizations, emphasizing key areas such as Conflict Resolution and improving Organizations.
+It aims to provide a foundational understanding for those interested in Academics for Democracy and pursuing careers in Org Development, including insights from resources like OD for Dummies.

 Find out more